BRUSSELS TRAVEL GUIDE

 MONEY SAVING TIPS

-If you are still reading my guide, I am sure that you are loving the Brussels Travel Guide 2020 and you are a backpacker like me so here are the most important tips.
+If you are still reading my guide, I am sure you love the Brussels Travel Guide 2020, and you are a backpacker like me, so here are the essential tips.
 As I have already warned you, if you are not sensible with your money in Brussels, you might end up chewing it all.
-Brussels is one of the most expensive cities in Europe with lots of diplomats, hence you mustn’t get into the diplomat spirt and have a lavish time, especially if you can’t afford.
+Brussels is one of Europe’s most expensive cities with many diplomats.
+Hence you mustn’t get into the diplomatic spirit and have a great time, especially if you can’t afford it.

-This is why here are some of the tips you should keep in mind if you don’t want to spend a lot of money.
+Here are some tips you should keep in mind if you don’t want to spend a lot of money.

 Pro Tips for saving money!
 The reason you are still reading Brussels Travel Guide 2020

 Couchsurf – If you are an extrovert and you find no problem crashing in with strangers, then there is nothing better than Couchsurfing to save you a lot of money on your accommodation.
-Couchsurfing will connect you with locals who will be happy to host you for free.
+Couchsurfing will connect you with locals who will happily host you for free.

-Belgian Fries – If you just want something to snack at and aren’t especially hungry then Belgian fries are cheap and yummy.
-I shouldn’t tell you this, but I am sure if you eat them once you will be eating them again and again.
+Belgian Fries – If you want something to snack on and aren’t especially hungry, Belgian fries are cheap and yummy.
+I shouldn’t tell you this, but I am sure if you eat them once, you are eating them again and again.

 Plat du jour – Yeah, I wanted to use a fancy title here, but the meaning is simple.
 Many restaurants will offer you a dish of the day at a fixed and affordable price for lunch.
 Make sure you check them out, as it will save you a decent amount of money.

-Rent a Bicycle – Though I have already mentioned the details above, if you love biking around, the best way to save transportation money is to rent a bike.
+Rent a Bicycle – Though I have already mentioned the details above, if you love biking around, renting a bike is the best way to save transportation money.

 Walking Tour – Again, you can find the details above, but take a free walking tour so you get access to the city from a local’s perspective and save yourself a lot of money on things you otherwise would have paid for.

 Rideshare – If you don’t have time to use public transport, book an Uber.
-It is not only cheaper than the local taxi, but there is also a rideshare option through which you can carpool with the people who want to go to the same area.
+It is cheaper than the local taxi, and there is also a rideshare option through which you can carpool with people who want to go to the same area.
 It works best to and from the airport as you can always find someone to share the ride with.

 THINGS ABOUT BRUSSELS YOU MUST KNOW